diohabara/ccc/README.md

 ## how to develop

-If you develop in [`Dev Container`](https://code.visualstudio.com/docs/remote/containers), you do not have to put `docker run --platform=linux/amd64 -v "${PWD}:src" -w/src ccc` at the top of commands.
+If you develop in [`Dev Container`](https://code.visualstudio.com/docs/remote/containers), you do not have to put `docker run --platform=linux/amd64 -v "${PWD}:/src" -w/src ccc` at the top of commands.
 You simply execute `make test`, for example.

 ### dependencies